 "There is an income ceiling (currently $14,000) for PLH resale flats while other resale flats have no income ceiling.
 This, again, is to prevent stereotyping that PLH resale flats are for the higher-income buyers only, and a bid to keep them affordable and more inclusive for all," said Dr Tan Tee Khoon, Country Manager – PropertyGuru Singapore.

-This seems one of the tighter conditions, and the Government said that they will wait until around half of the 99-year lease before considering a review.
+This seems to be one of the tighter conditions, and the Government said that they will wait until around half of the 99-year lease before considering a review.

-5. Renting of Whole PLH Flat Not Allowed
+5. Renting of Whole PLH HDB Flat Not Allowed

 Finally, to further discourage investors, renting the whole unit will not be allowed for the Prime Location Public Housing model – even after you’ve completed the long MOP.
 You may rent out rooms as usual, but not the entire apartment.

-HDB Prime Location Public Housing Model: Yea or Nay?
+HDB Prime Location Public Housing Model: Yay or Nay?

 So, since we can all agree that public housing should be kept affordable and accessible to all, the new PLH model by and large makes sense.